 With a dedicated team of full time teachers who specialize in teaching the violin, Wolfgang Violin Program is designed to unleash the imagination of every child and adult, encouraging their creativity through the magical world of classical music and its colorful history.

 Using a progressive yet fun methodology that piques the interest of young learners, the program aims to inspire violin students to carry on their love affair with music for many years to come.

 The name "Wolfgang Violin Program" is a tribute to the world’s best-known and best-loved violin prodigy - Wolfgang Amadeus Mozart.

-With 2 outlets at UE SQUARE and TEMBELING CENTRE, Wolfgang Violin Studio is where modern and progressive meet the classical world.
+With 3 outlets at UE SQUARE, TEMBELING CENTRE & THE CENTRE POINT, Wolfgang Violin Studio is where modern and progressive meet the classical world.

 Stepping into the studio, students are greeted by a vibrant dash of color and style.
 From the candy swirled impression of Mozart on the wall to inspirational quotes from Einstein, the studio combines modern baroque and pop art influences in each of the classrooms and throughout.

 With violin lessons for everyone from age 3 years to adults, the program immerses young learners in the exciting world of classical music.
 Using our own prelude program to create an overall appreciation for music and theory, students of all ages are also given a strong foundation in technique and repertoire.
 The Wolfgang Violin Studio specializes in setting students up correctly right from the start, making classes fun yet effective.